johnmyleswhite/Style.jl/README.md

 Style.jl
 ========

-This document lays out, in a very rough draft, the style guidelines for Julia programming that I've started to impose on myself.
+This document lays out, in a very rough draft form, the style guidelines for Julia programming that I've started to impose on myself.
 I'd ask that anyone making contributions to my packages consider following these guidelines as well.

+These guidelines are designed to encourage writing highly readable code that performs well.
+They make explicit what I personally think is good style.

+They are numbered to make them easier to reference in a discussion of code, but the numbering is not yet finalized.

 # Naming Files and Packages

-(1) File names end in `.jl`
+(1) File names end in `.jl`, except for shell scripts which should not have any explicit file type extension.

-(2) GitHub repo names end in `.jl`
+(2) GitHub repo names end in `.jl`.

-(3) Package names *do not* end in `.jl`
+(3) Package names *do not* end in `.jl`.

 # Whitespace and Line Breaks